-For “Rocket” mode, just like in case of Dronie mode you need to set up two parameters, max altitude and focus zone.
+For “Rocket” mode, just like in the case of Dronie mode you need to set up two parameters, max altitude and focus zone.
 The main difference between these two QuickShots modes is that the aircraft will go straight up instead of horizontally.

 QuickShot Circle (Orbit mode) guide

 Circle mode is a quite basic feature.
 Being used by many other drones, you are probably already familiarized with it.
-For this mode, you need to set up 3 things: radius, direction and focus zone.
+For this mode, you need to set up 3 things: radius, direction, and focus zone.

 How to Update your Mavic Mini’s firmware

 It is essential to always use the latest firmware available.
 Updates brings not just new futures but also eliminates bugs from the older version.
 The video below is a step-by-step guide on how to perform a firmware upgrades on the Mavic Mini.

 Propeller guard installation guide

 This video was made by FirstQuadcopter and shows you how to attach correctly the blade protectors without bending the sensitive propellers.